 Whether you’re a carnivore, pescetarian, vegetarian or vegan, you’ll find the food you’re looking for in the deliciously diverse cuisine of India.
 I am personally a meat eater, but because the vegan food in India is so delicious, it’s easy to avoid meat completely when travelling there.
 To me, the rich vegetable curries, crunchy papadum and soft naan are the best dishes.
 When I’m travelling in India, I’m on a completely vegetarian or vegan diet.

-While India definitely has some of the best food of any country in the world and it’s also one of the cheapest countries to visit, planning a trip to India can be a pretty difficult place to travel and getting from point A to point B can really test your patience, but when you arrive in a new town and get to taste the regional specialties, it makes it all worth while.
+While India definitely has some of the best food of any country in the world and it’s also one of the cheapest countries to visit, planning a trip to India can be a pretty difficult task and getting from point A to point B can really test your patience, but when you arrive in a new town and get to taste the regional specialties, it makes it all worth while.

 While I do enjoy the cream based curries and buttery naan breads, some of the best Indian dishes are completely vegan.
 Before we get started with our favourite dishes, I’d like to introduce you to a few key words in Hindi because if you’re looking for vegan food in India, these words will be handy when ordering your first Indian meal.

 The Hindi word for vegan is Śākāhārī (शाकाहारी)